Lava heron

 The lava heron (Butorides sundevalli), also known as the Galápagos heron, is a species of heron endemic to the Galápagos Islands of Ecuador.
-It is considered by some authorities — including the American Ornithological Society and BirdLife International — to be a subspecies (or even just a colour morph) of the striated heron (B. striata), and was formerly "lumped" with this species and the green heron (B. virescens) as the green-backed heron.
+It was considered by some authorities, including the American Ornithological Society and BirdLife International, to be a subspecies (or even just a colour morph) of the striated heron (B. striata), and was formerly lumped with this species and the green heron (B. virescens) as the green-backed heron.
+Recent research has shown (unexpectedly) that it is more closely related to the North American green heron, than it is to the geographically much closer South American striated heron, and its status as a Galápagos endemic species is now universally accepted.

 Description

 The adult is slate-grey to black, which allows it to blend in with the hardened lava.
 The back feathers typically have a silvery sheen and it has a short crest on its head.
 When breeding, the heron has a black beak and bright orange legs, but these fade to grey after the breeding season.

-Young juvenile swallowing a bird, San Cristóbal Island.
+Nestling swallowing a young bird, San Cristóbal Island.